spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-s3.md

 ## Amazon S3

 You'll need an Amazon S3 bucket and some IAM user credentials (access key + secret key) with full write access to the bucket.
-Example security policy:
+Example IAM security policy:

 ```json
 {